MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_rotationaxis.md

 # Windows.UI.Xaml.UIElement.RotationAxis

 ## -description
+Gets or sets the axis to rotate the element around.

+## -property-value

 The axis to rotate the element around.

-## -property-value

 ## -remarks